Close

 In most cases it’s faster just to ask project leads to define a simpler set of permissions in Bitbucket using the normal project, repo, and branch level permissions.
 Indeed, you’ll want to revisit your permission setup anyway, as Git offers up so many new workflow options.
 For example, in Perforce you may have restricted branch creation, while in Bitbucket you may only need to restrict push access to the main branch.

-Step 3: Binary files
+Step 3: Managing large binary files

 If you stored large binary blobs in Perforce, think carefully about how you want to manage those in Git.
 You could try out Git LFS, or you could simply use a regular artifact management system instead.
 In any case you don’t want to blindly push large blobs into a Git repo.

-Step 4: Complex dependencies
+Step 4: Managing complex dependencies

 A Perforce working copy may actually map in read-only copies of data from several modules.
 In Git, this is done either using submodules, subtrees, or by leveraging CI/CD or artifact management systems.
 There’s no easy answer here, but some data import tools can model a submodule relationship between Git repos.
 For a more in depth look on how to use submodules or subtrees, you can read about each here: https://www.atlassian.com/git/tutorials/git-subtree.